Montana-Media-Arts/webDesignFall2024/_docs/topic-10/06-spacing/03-page.md

 Adjusting the kerning of a font in web typography is not often needed.

-You'll notice that adjusting kerning below creates only a subtle difference.
-Well-kerned fonts are uniform and pleasant to read, and have specified kerning stored in them which is applied by default.
+You'll notice that adjusting the kerning below creates only a subtle difference.
+Well-kerned fonts are uniform and pleasant to read and have specified kerning stored in them, which is applied by default.

-This does not mean you shouldn't consider the kerning of the font, or changing it; just that your decision should be an informed one.
+This does not mean you shouldn't consider kerning the font or changing it; just that your decision should be an informed one.

 <div class="codepen-embed">